sosolimited/Cpp-Handbook/README.md

 Read through [The Tour](Cpp-Tour.md), and have a read through the source files.
 Build and run the sample applications.
 Try changing some code to see how it changes the program behavior.

+## The Samples

-## Building
+### Building

+The samples are loosely ordered.
+If you don't how what you want to look at, read through [The Tour](Cpp-Tour.md) and run the samples for the sections that need more clarification.

 ```bash
 $ make all
 ```

-## Running
+### Running

 ```bash
 $ ./SampleName.sample
 ```

-## The Samples:

-The samples are loosely ordered.
-If you don't how what you want to look at, go through the samples in the order shown below.

 - __Object Creation__: creating C++ objects dynamically and on the stack.
 - __Namespaces and Aliases__: organizing code into modules and writing readable names.